ubernostrum/webcolors/docs/install.rst

     git clone https://github.com/ubernostrum/webcolors.git

-From there, you can use normal git commands to check out the specific revision you want, and install it.
+From there, you can use normal git commands to check out the specific revision you want, and install it using ``python setup.py install``.